jtarrio/webrtlsdr/README.md

 ## How to use

-See [the `docs` directory](docs/README.md) for the documentation or check out the following examples.
+See [the `docs` directory](docs/README.md) for the documentation, or check out the following examples.

 ### High-level access to RTL-SDR (demodulate and play through the computer's speakers)